00:00 We write tests to show us when there are problems with our code, but what if there are intermittent

 59:18 So even if you don't use the two text editors that you mentioned, you can still get all of the code actions and fixes.

-59:26 And because it's so fast, it's really easy to use it even on big code basis.
+59:25 And because it's so fast, it's really easy to use it even on big code basis.

 59:33 And this goes back to how I talked about, you know, like the call is coming from inside the house type of problem in that the error could actually be with the test framework and the test code, not just not actually your code.
-So Marwan points out that scoping fixtures incorrectly could be another source of flakiness.
-So the fixture could say, create a generator and pass it over to you.
-But you could say this is a class-based one instead of a test instance one.
-And then you get different results depending on the order and all these kinds of things, right?
-That's really interesting, I think.

-01:00:07 I would agree.
-I think that's a really good point.
-The other thing that I sometimes need to be very careful about is having auto-use test fixtures inside of my code, because then those Those might be applied everywhere along with other decorators that are fixtures that are just applied selectively.
+01:00:09 The other thing that I sometimes need to be very careful about is having auto use test fixtures inside of my code, because then those might be applied everywhere, along with other decorators that are fixtures that are just applied selectively.

 01:00:25 And then I might get a kind of non-determinant process just because of the way that various text fixtures are applied or the order in which they're applied.

-01:00:34 Absolutely.
+01:00:33 Absolutely.

-01:00:35 All right, Owen, last word on this.
+01:00:35 Last word on this.

-01:00:42 Like, what do you think of, does that help or hurt us here?
+01:00:42 Like, what do you think of how's that help or hurt us here?

 01:01:45 I have 10 cores on this computer.

-01:01:47 Why don't I just have my tests run faster?
+01:01:47 Why don't I just have my test run faster?

-01:01:49 Probably not 10 times faster, but it could do more than just running one thread in serial.
+01:01:48 It's probably not 10 times faster, but it could do more than just running one thread in serial.

-01:01:54 - You could do, yeah.
+01:01:54 You could do, yeah.

-01:01:55 - But certainly running them in parallel would certainly pull up some of those ordering issues as well as resource contention issues.
+01:01:54 But certainly running them in parallel would certainly pull up some of those ordering issues as well as resource contention issues.

-01:02:01 - Yeah, so as well as providing a speed up, it's also great because it exposed some problems in your test suite as well.
+01:02:01 Yeah, so as well as providing a speed up, it's also great because it exposed some problems in your test suite as well.

-01:02:07 - Absolutely.
+01:02:07 Absolutely.

-01:02:13 And there's a lot of detail here, isn't there?
+01:02:13 And there's a lot of detail here, isn't there, as you dig into it?

-01:02:16 - Yeah, I think flaky tests are something that all of us as developers have encountered.
+01:02:16 Yeah, I think flaky tests are something that all of us as developers have encountered.

-01:02:21 We recognize that they limit us as developers, but also there's something that if we can automatically detect them or mitigate them in some way, we can remove that hassle from developers.
+01:02:24 But also there's something that if we can automatically detect them or mitigate them in some way, we can remove that hassle from developers.

 01:02:33 So I think what we would like to do, both as researchers and developers, is allow people who write pytest test suites to be more productive and to write better tests that are less flaky.

-01:02:46 - Excellent.
+01:02:46 Excellent.

 01:03:05 I was actually going to recommend something that's not connected to flaky test cases.

-01:03:10 - Go for it.
+01:03:10 Go for it.

-01:03:11 - So a lot of the work that I do involves various types of processing of the abstract syntax tree of a Python program.
+01:03:10 So a lot of the work that I do involves various types of processing of the abstract syntax tree of a Python program.

-01:03:19 And so I thought I might first call out the AST package that's actually a part of Python, which is built in and an incredibly useful tool, which isn't available in a lot of programming languages.
+01:03:18 And so I thought I might first call out the AST package that's actually a part of Python.

 01:03:43 And it's a super useful tool when you want to be able to make changes to Python code or detect patterns in Python code.

-01:03:52 And you want to be able to fully preserve things like the blank space in the code and the comment strings in the code and things of that nature.
+01:03:51 And you want to be able to fully preserve things like the blank space in the code and the comment strings in the code and things of that nature.

-01:04:00 Libcst is actually the foundation for another tool which is called Fixit.
+01:04:00 Libcst is actually the foundation for another tool, which is called FixIt.

-01:04:06 And Fixit is a little bit like Ruff, except that it allows you to very easily write your own linting rules.
+01:04:06 And FixIt is a little bit like Ruff, except that it allows you to very easily write your own linting rules.

 01:04:29 And it actually lets you write XPath expressions.